-The dining services provided by the Student Union include the "Que Pas" snack bar, a private dining facility and a large well-equipped dining room capable of seating 250.
+Dining services provided by the Student Union include the Que Pas snack bar, a private dining facility and a large well-equipped dining room capable of seating 250.
 Resident students are offered a well-balanced menu as well as seasonal buffets, specials, and unique monotony-breakers designed to create a "second-home" atmosphere in the Student Union.